Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Variables
-Variables are abstract manipulable containers for storing data values; they can be used throughout the Lua program.
-They're paired with an associated name, which contains the data value of the variable to be used.
-The data from the variable can be updated when you assign a new value to it.
+Variables are abstract manipulable containers used for storing data values.
+Variables are essential as they store data throughout the entire Lua language.
+They are assigned a name, which identifies the variable.
+The data from most variables can be updated when you assign a new value to the variable.

 ## Declaring & Assigning
-To declare a variables you should assign the `scope`, `identifier`, and `data` value.
-The `scope` determins the scope level for the variable to have.
-It could be a `global` scope which is the default for all variables, or a `local` scope which is define with the `local` keyword.
-This is will have a limited scope to the block where they are declared.
-The `identifier` which is the name of the variable, to be referenced or used later.
+To declare a variable, you should assign the scope, identifier, and the `data` value.
+The `scope` determines the diversity of a variable.
+A `global` scope allows other scripts to access the variable, while a `local` scope binds the variable to a single script.
+To define a `local` scope, you need to use the `local` keyword at the start of a variable.
+Defining a `global` scope doesn’t require any keyword.
+The `identifier`—also referred to as the variable name—is used to assign an identity to a variable, which gives scripts accessibility to that variable.

-Now you can assign the variable by using the assignment <kbd>=</kbd> operator to specify the `data` value to hold.
-If the assigning isn't present, the variable will just have a `nil` value as a replacement.
-But you could later initialize the variable later on another line of code somewhere.
-This only works for `local` variables not for `global` ones.
+You can assign the variable using the assignment <kbd>=</kbd> operator to specify the `data` value the variable will hold.
+If the assigning is missing, the variable will have a `nil` value as a placeholder.
+You can always initialize the variable later on another line of code; however, this only works for `local` variables, not `global` ones.

 > [!IMPORTANT]
-> I highly recommend to use `local` variables instead of `global` variables.
-It helps avoid cluttering the global environment with unnecessary identifiers, better performance, and are generally faster than `global` variables.
-Why there faster because `local` variables are stored in a memory stack while `global` variables are stored in a global environment.
+> Using `local` variables instead of `global` variables is highly recommended. `Global` variables clutter the global environment by appending unnecessary identifiers.
+Using `local` variables provides better performance and is overall faster than `global` variables. `Local` variables are quicker than global variables because `local` variables are stored in a memory stack, while unlike `local` variables, the global environment stores `global` variables.

 Examples:
 ```lua